-hardstanding with low rise warehousing/ shed units, as well as the 2-story locally listed 2-4 Southend Crescent which is in a poor state of repair.
+Site Context Infill site close of the eastern edge of Eltham Major Town Centre boundary.
+The part of the site in active use is composed of hardstanding with low rise warehousing/ shed units, as well as the 2-story locally listed 2-4 Southend Crescent which is in a poor state of repair.
 Numbers 6-14 (even) Southend Crescent are also locally listed, and together with numbers 2-4 form a coherent ground of mid- 19 th century properties.
-The site also includes areas of dense vegetation, particularly the southern portion, with a number of mature trees.
-The western boundary of the sites is formed by the The Woodcroft Club (Eltham Conservative and Unionist Club) with its associated bowling green and the modern 3-storey residential development of Woodcroft Close.
+The western boundary of the site is formed by the Woodcroft Club (Eltham Conservative and Unionist Club) with its associated bowling green and the modern 3-storey residential development of Woodcroft Close.
 The eastern boundary of the site is formed by the rear gardens of the 2/3 storey historic detached and semi-detached residential properties along Southend Crescent.
 Site Requirements • Reprovision of the existing quantum of B-use floorspace on the site in a form suitable for SMEs and compatible with surrounding residential uses.
-Residential access to be provided via Woodcroft Close.
-Retention and enhancement of local heritage assets Development Guidelines There is approximately 1000sqm of existing employment floorspace on the site, and while access is currently onto a signalised junction this is operated as a separate phase within the signalised junction via a call button located within the site.
-Proposals will need to consider how reprovision of this quantum of floorspace as flexible BI workspace suitable for SMEs will impact on the access/servicing requirements for the site.
+Retention and enhancement of local heritage assets Development Guidelines There is approximately 1000sqm of existing B-use employment floorspace on the site, and while access is currently onto a signalised junction this is operated as a separate phase within the signalised junction via a call button located within the site.
+Proposals will need to consider how reprovision of this quantum of floorspace as flexible B1 workspace suitable for SMEs will impact on the access/servicing requirements for the site.
 Workspace should be provided on the northern part of the site, to benefit from the site's proximity to the town centre.
 Woodcroft Close ends at the boundary of the site, and appears to have been constructed in this way to enable future access to this site.
+Proposals should consider the potential to provide residential access via this route.
 Providing residential access via Woodcroft Close would ensure separation between residential and employment use and better integrate the site into the wider area.
 The existing gated access on the southeast corner of the site should be retained and enhanced to provide pedestrian/cycle through route from Southend Crescent through to Woodcroft Close.
 The scale, mass and detailed design of proposals must integrate successfully into the low-rise, suburban character of the surrounding area.
 With the site boundaries characterised by detached and semi-detached properties that provide periodic views into the site from main roads, heights of two to four residential storeys would generally be appropriate.
 Height, bulk and mass will also need to ensure no unreasonable loss of privacy for adjacent residents.
 Any residential units proposed should be dual aspect (north facing single aspect units are not acceptable) and provide access to suitable private and/or communal amenity space.
 If communal amenity space is not provided for flats, balconies are encouraged to be generously sized and exceed the minimum requirements of the Mayor's Housing SPG.
-The existing vegetation on the site includes areas of mixed semi- natural woodland, and holds the potential to support a range of protected species as well as contributing more generally to enhancing biodiversity.
-The southern part of the site should be actively managed to enhance its biodiversity value and compensate for loss of less valuable habitat on the remainder of the site.
-Existing trees subject to a TPO will need to be retained.
 This site is considered suitable for car free development and proposals should minimise parking provision.
-Notes Site reference E5 in Issues and Options consultation.
-Boundary has been extended from Issues and Options consultation to include undesignated area of vegetation to the south of the site for biodiversity enhancement.